nomeski80/OGK.Tattoo/README.md

 Structure for this README doc was taken from readme-examples [https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md#user-experience-ux]

-All art work and images have come from Jack Gardener the tattoo and grafiti aritst as his own work. [https://www.instagram.com/ogk.tattoos/] most from his public page and some sent directly to me from him.
+All art work and images have come from Jack the tattoo and grafiti aritst as his own work. [https://www.instagram.com/ogk.tattoos/] most from his public page and some sent directly to me from him.

 ## screen shots from stages throughout the project